ArceLopera/git_refresher/docs/Advanced/git_branch.md

 ## **Branching Strategies**

+Git encourages workflows that branch and merge often, even multiple times in a day.
+Understanding and mastering this feature gives you a powerful and unique tool and can entirely change the way that you develop.
+The way Git branches is incredibly lightweight, making branching operations nearly instantaneous, and switching back and forth between branches generally just as fast.

 - **Feature Branching:** Create a separate branch for each new feature or task.
 This isolates changes related to specific features, making them easier to manage and review.

 - **Release Branching:** Create branches for each release to stabilize the codebase before deployment.